top of page

 엄마 (Umma) learned to cook the way most Korean mothers do—standing beside her own mother, watching, tasting, and adjusting by feel.
 There were no recipe cards in her kitchen, and there still aren't in ours.
 There's only her, the stove, and decades of memory.

 She still ferments the kimchi herself.
-She still checks every stew before it reaches the table.
+She still checks every stew, every batch of kimchi, and every dish before it reaches the table.
 Some things are worth doing the way they've always been done.

 OUR HISTORY